norseghost/norseghost.github.io/_posts/2018-09-11-social-constructivism-and-the-cognitively-impaired.md

 used are informed by **and** simulteaneously construct our shared social realities (if I remember correctly 6-8 years removed).

-Hanses finds careful analysis of the narratives used in and around the workplace to be helpful in uncovering social constructs.
-A narrative is expected to conform to certain formal
+Hansen finds careful analysis of the narratives used in and around the workplace to be helpful in uncovering social constructs.
+A narrative is expected to conform to certain formal requirements:
-requirements:

 - there is a chronology, with a beginning, a middle and an end
 - there is a selection of data, where irrelevant material is deemphasized or cut